Therapeutic ultrasound: Physical therapy

 Ultrasound is applied using a transducer or applicator that is in direct contact with the patient's skin.
 Gel is used on all surfaces of the head to reduce friction and assist transmission of the ultrasonic waves.
 Therapeutic ultrasound in physical therapy is alternating compression and rarefaction of sound waves with a frequency of 0.7 to 3.3 MHz.
 Maximum energy absorption in soft tissue occurs from 2 to 5 cm.
 Intensity decreases as the waves penetrate deeper.
 They are absorbed primarily by connective tissue: ligaments, tendons, and fascia (and also by scar tissue).

+Ultrasound has been used to help physical therapists navigate transcutaneous modalities that aim to stimulate specific muscles beneath the skin; modalities such as dry needling and acupuncture.
+The use of ultrasound provides a way for physical therapists to better locate superficial musculature.
 Conditions for which ultrasound may be used for treatment include the following examples: ligament sprains, muscle strains, tendonitis, joint inflammation, plantar fasciitis, metatarsalgia, facet irritation, impingement syndrome, bursitis, rheumatoid arthritis, osteoarthritis, and scar tissue adhesion.
 There is no evidence to support the use of ultrasound for the treatment of low back pain, and current clinical guidelines recommend that ultrasound is not used for this condition.
+In a critical review, it was demonstrated that therapeutic ultrasound was effective in improving pain, function, and cartilage repair in knee osteoarthritis.
+Another systematic review and meta-analysis of low-intensity pulsed ultrasound on knee osteoarthritis demonstrated a significant effect on pain reduction and knee functional recovery.
 Ultrasound used for calcific tendonitis had a positive short term effect.
 For the long term, there was no significant difference with ultrasound use.
 This shows that for pain relief and short-term treatment ultrasound can be an effective treatment for Calcific Tendonitis A review with five small placebo‐controlled trials from 2011, did not support the use of ultrasound in the treatment of acute ankle sprains and the potential treatment effects of ultrasound appear to be generally small and of probably of limited clinical importance, especially in the context of the usually short‐term recovery period for these injuries.
+However, therapeutic ultrasound is reported to have beneficial effects in sports injuries pain relief, edema control, and range of joint motion, possibly by increasing pain thresholds, collagen extensibility, reducing edema, and therefore inflammation, muscle spasms, and joint stiffness.
 A meta-analysis found that ultrasound therapy is effective in reducing pain, increasing ROM, and reducing WOMAC functional scores in patients with knee osteoarthritis.